California House Styles: Living with Flair, Casual Chic and Comfort

 The California bungalow – created and inspired by Ohio-born architects Charles and Henry Greene and the Arts and Crafts movement - were constructed low to the ground, made with wood and other natural materials.
 The cozy homes featured wide covered porches, verandas, patios, gardens, handcrafted furniture, built-in cabinets and shelves, open floor plans, and plenty of doors that open to the outdoors.

-The three-bedroom bungalow plan (#158-1003) has a brick exterior, covered porch and a lovely lawn.
+The three-bedroom bungalow plan (#158-1003) has a brick exterior, covered porch, and a lovely lawn.
 An open floor plan provides easy access to kitchen/dining/living areas.

 The Greene brothers and other architects built and designed numerous bungalows in Southern California – particularly, in Los Angeles and Pasadena.
 Today, there’s a historic district in Pasadena called “Bungalow Heaven” that has preserved and renovated these beautiful homes.
 To view more bungalow homes and floor plans, click here.

-Called the California Rambler in the state, the rectangular-shaped one-story ranch house plan has been around for a while – inspired by the historic California “haciendas.”
+Called the California Rambler in the state, the rectangular-shaped one-story ranch house plan has been around for awhile – inspired by the historic California “haciendas.”
 The first modern-day version was designed and built by Southern California architect Cliff May in the early 1930s.
 It was also greatly influenced by Frank Lloyd Wright’s Prairie house plans with their low roofs and open floors.
-More about ranch home plans can be found here.
+More about ranch home plans can be foundhere.

-A typical ranch house plan features large windows that allow lots of natural light, an open floor plan, patios, porches and gardens.
+A typical ranch house plan features large windows that allow lots of natural light, an open floor plan, patios, porches, and gardens.
 Americans love ranch homes because they are practical, comfortable, and easy to access.

 Within the beach cities – Malibu, Santa Barbara, San Clemente, La Jolla, Coronado, San Diego, Carmel, Monterey, and more – Californians take advantage of the gorgeous locations for their beachfront homes.
 From the simple cottage to ultra-modern vacation retreats, beach house plans seem to merge into the waterfront landscape of the California coast.
 (More beachfront home designs can be found here.)

-A look at two beachfront house plans: A covered front porch with white pillars welcomes guests as they climb up the short steps to the two-story, four-bedroom beachfront home. (# 130-1108) It comes with a large deck, Great Room with vaulted ceiling, and fireplace, breakfast nook, and a loft.
+A look at two beachfront house plans: A covered front porch with white pillars welcomes guests as they climb up the short steps to the two-story, four-bedroom beachfront home. (# 130-1108) It comes with a large deck, Great Room with a vaulted ceiling, and fireplace, a breakfast nook, and a loft.

-A covered entryway and stacked decks are the exterior features of this three story, six bedroom beachfront house plan (#130-1093).
+A covered entryway and stacked decks are the exterior features of this three-story, six-bedroom beachfront house plan (#130-1093).
 There are double master suites, family room/den, and a kitchen/dining area that opens into a covered deck.

 Designed for beachfront life, these homes with their open floor space come with plenty of large windows for an unobscured view of the ocean and nature.
 Decks, porches, and terraces that provide relaxation and entertaining spots add to the appeal of beachfront homes.